With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

 - manufacturing reviews against requirements in legal contract documents

 Need to back to your contracting partner to say OK or provide comments on parts of a draft contract that you're not happy with?
 Not sure which way you should play it?

 You have specialised contract law lawyers available to you to help you out.

 For a commercial contract review call us on +44 20 7036 9282 if it's urgent, or email us a copy of your draft contract to email@example.com and tell us any specific concerns you have and what your commercial objectives are if they're not obvious and we'll get back to you to tell you what you need for the contract drafting and review.

 Once we know what you need, we'll send to a cost estimate and leave it you whether you want to proceed.

 A solicitor check can make all the difference.

-For legal advice on business contract reviews, call to speak to one of our specialist business contract review lawyers now on +44 20 7036 9282, or email us on email@example.com, with the subject line “Contract Review”.
+For legal advice on business contract reviews, call to speak to one of our business contract review lawyers now on +44 20 7036 9282, or email us at firstname.lastname@example.org, with the subject line "Contract Review".